-9.13 Execution time.
-If you are making a Payment and/or FX Conversion, we will generally remit the Payment and/or effect the FX Conversion on the Payment Date or Settlement Date (as applicable) provided that we have received corresponding payment or funds from you in accordance with clause 9.10.
+9.15 Execution time.
+If you are making a Payment and/or FX Conversion, we will generally remit the Payment and/or effect the FX Conversion as soon as possible.
+Generally, Airwallex will remit funds to a payee’s payment service provider within 24 hours after Airwallex accepts the Customer’s instructions, provided that we have received corresponding payment or funds from you.

 (a) failure of conversion in the sell currency by the Customer to Airwallex on any FX Conversion;

 (b) failure of Payment in the Payment currency by the Customer to Airwallex on any Payment; or

 (c) due to any closure or disruption to the normal operation of banks in the countries of the currencies that are being transacted.

 9.21 Termination of FX Conversion.
 We may terminate a FX Conversion at any time:

 (a) if you fail to pay to us any part of the Holding Amount required from you or you communicate an intention not to pay such amount;

 (b) if you communicate an intention not to be bound by the terms of an FX Conversion or to default under the terms of an FX Conversion;